Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Simulation Results

 The optokinetic reflex is elicited by movement of large objects in the visual field or movement of the visual surround; it operates in tandem with the VOR.
 We consider the case of the visual surround rotating sinusoidally, $r_{vs}(t) = - a_{v} \sin ( \beta_{v} t)$, for example by using an optical drum \cite{COLLEWIJN74}.
 The head may be stationary, moving with the visual surround, or moving independently but involutarily.
 The eyes may be fixating on a stationary target, a head-fixed target, a drum-fixed target, or a target moving within the moving visual field.

 The motion of the visual surround may induce in the subject a perception of a stationary background, with the head and target moving with respect to (w.r.t.) a stationary background.
 If $r(t)$ and $x_h(t)$ are the target and head angles w.r.t. a fixed inertial frame, then the apparent head and target motion w.r.t. the visual surround are given by $r^{vs}(t) = r(t) - r_{vs}(t)$ and $x_h^{vs}(t) = x_h(t) - r_{vs}(t)$.
 The perceived error is given by $e = r^{vs} - x_h^{vs} - x = r - x_h - x$.
 We see that the retinal error is unaffected.
-Mathematically, the situation is exactly the same as the VOR with a fixed visual surround.
+Mathematically speaking, the situation is the same as the VOR with a fixed visual surround.

-For example, in many experiments with the OKR, the eyes must track a drum-fixed light slit with the head stationary and the optical drum rotating sinusoidally.
+In many experiments with the OKR, the eyes must track a drum-fixed light slit with the head stationary and the optical drum rotating sinusoidally.
 In this case the error is $e = r - x$, where $r(t) = a_h \sin ( \beta_h t )$.
-This situation is the same as smooth pursuit, to be discussed below.
+We treat this situation as being the same as smooth pursuit, to be discussed below.
 In an experiment called {\em OKR cancellation}, a light spot at $r = 0$ is placed in front of a moving striped optical drum.
 In this case, the pursuit system appears to override the OKR, as the eyes fixate on the fixed light spot, and the error is $e = - x$.
-If there is no head rotation, then this situation is the same as gaze fixation, discussed in the next subsection.
+If there is no head rotation, then this situation is the same as gaze holding, discussed in the next subsection.